-Sea otters that encounter the specified activity may exert more energy than otherwise due to temporary cessation of feeding, increased vigilance, and retreating from the project area.
+Sea otters that encounter the specified activity may exert more energy than they would otherwise due to temporary cessation of feeding, increased vigilance, and retreating from the project area.
 We expect that affected sea otters will tolerate this exertion without measurable effects on health or reproduction.
-The anticipated takes will be due to short-term Level B harassment in the form of TTS, startling reactions, or temporary displacement.
-The mitigation measures incorporated into Trident's request will eliminate occurrences of Level A harassment to the extent where take by Level A harassment is not anticipated.
+Most of the anticipated takes will be due to short-term Level B harassment in the form of TTS, startling reactions, or temporary displacement.
+While mitigation measures incorporated into TMC's request will reduce occurrences of Level A harassment to the extent practicable, a small number of takes by Level A harassment would be authorized for impact and DTH piledriving activities, which have Level A harassment zone radii ranging in size from 57.9 to 256 m (190 to 840 ft).

-With the adoption of the mitigation measures incorporated in Trident's request and required by this proposed IHA, anticipated take was reduced.
+With the adoption of the mitigation measures incorporated in TMC's request and required by this proposed IHA, anticipated take was reduced.
 Those mitigation measures are further described below.